 Hugo was a big advocate of facing up to mental health issues, and changing the stigma attached to it.
 He had been through his own turmoil battling depression and learning to not let the disease rule his life.
 He spoke out to his peer group at school and raised money for Place2be, who promote mental health with school kids.

 Hugo was a passionate cyclist.
 He would often use it as his transport of choice to go and stay with his friends.
 He did a charity bike ride through North Wales and in the summer of 2019 he cycled on his own down to Provence.
 So this ride is a fitting tribute to one of his great passions.

 Hugo spent time in Spain and fell. in love with it.
 He decided he wanted to go to university in Madrid.
 So there is no better tribute than to combine all of this into an epic bike ride.
-So please, register your interest and join the team.
+So please join us and enter the ride.

 Helen McCrory OBE